 Beulah Allen Pope was born in 1879 in Montgomery.
 She married Robert Pope.
 He died in 1941, in Montgomery.
 By 1948 She had moved to Milwaukee, WI to live with her oldest son, Charles Lee Pope.
 She died there in 1962.
-In addition to her son Charles, her daughter Annie Lee also lived in Milwaukee.
-Her youngest son Robert and his family lived in Chicago by 1942.
+In addition to her son Charles, her daughter Annie Lee Pope Gilmer also lived in Milwaukee.
+Her youngest son Robert Pope and his family had moved to Chicago by 1942.

 Charles Lee Pope – Moved to Milwaukee, Wisconsin by 1926.